vindarel/cl-str/README.md

 ## Changelog

+* April, 2025:
+  * optimized `repeat` for large workloads.
+When the workload is sufficiently large, `str:repeat` allocates all chunks of the expected output onto the stack to call concat, causing an overflow.
+For workloads larger than 10,000 characters in the expected output, it now chunks the work to minimize the chance of overflowing the stack or heap, while retaining decent performance.
 * Feb, 2024:
   * added the `match` macro.
 It is EXPERIMENTAL and might change in future versions.
 We welcome your bug reports and feedback.
 * 0.21, November, 2023: